 Explore OFTC’s program areas

 OFTC offers a wide variety of associate of applied science degrees, diplomas and technical certificates of credit.
 View a complete list of programs by department.

 Visit your local OFTC campus and discover the broad array of services — financial aid, career services, learning support, adult education and so much more — to help you expand your job opportunities and preparation.

-OFTC has eight convenient locations to serve you plus an array of online class opportunities.
+OFTC has five convenient locations to serve you plus an array of online class opportunities.

 Employers want workers who are trained and ready to work.
 A good education is within your reach and achievable.
 ENROLL TODAY and see what OFTC is all about!